Central Jail Sahiwal

 Central Jail Sahiwal is a historic jail situated in Sahiwal, Pakistan.
 It was the largest jail in Asia with regard to the area and agricultural land until construction of High Security Prison and Punjab Prison Staff Training College adjacent to this jail.
-Ziad Ahmad Kayla Assistant Superintendent jail remained posted 2010 to 2015.

 Prison industries

 The following prison industries are functioning in the jail to train the convicted prisoners in various trades and handicrafts so that they could earn their living after their release, utilize prison labour in profitable works for benefit of state exchequer and keep the prisoners busy in useful tasks.